 Good morning.
 I’m pleased to be here with Senior Deputy Governor Carolyn Rogers to discuss the Bank of Canada’s Financial System Review (FSR).

-Let me now turn to Carolyn to address three global vulnerabilities outlined in the FSR.
+Let me now turn to Carolyn to discuss all of this in more detail.

 Thank you, Governor.

 As the Governor noted, the FSR is not a forecast.
 It’s a deliberate look at what could go wrong and the resulting implications for financial stability.
 And this year we’ve reorganized the FSR to make our communication about these potential risks clearer.
 We’ve moved away from discussing financial system vulnerabilities and risks separately.
 Instead, we’ve combined them and organized them under key sectors or areas of focus.
 This approach reduces repetition and allows for a more concise analysis of the kind of risk that could arise if future shocks were to occur.
 You can expect further changes and refinements in next year’s FSR.

 Let me take you through three areas we’re monitoring closely.

 The first is Canadian bank funding.
 Banks channel money from savers and investors to borrowers.
 As interest rates go up, banks need to pay savers and investors more, so the funding they use to make loans becomes more expensive.
 This is an intended outcome of monetary policy tightening.

 The increase in bank funding costs is coming at a time when sources of low-cost deposits are declining.
 And Canadian banks generally have more demand for loans than can be funded solely by Canadian deposits and investments, so they rely on attracting additional funding from global wholesale markets.
 These markets can be significantly affected by global events, such as the recent banking stress.